Based on your genetics, your genetic predisposition for Asthma is

 Asthma is believed to be caused by a combination of environmental, genetic and lifestyle factors.
 Now that you have learnt about your genetic risk, you can determine how aggressively you need to make lifestyle changes to reduce your risk.

 The earlier in your life that you commit to living a healthy lifestyle, the more you can reduce your risk for or delay the development of Asthma.

-Exposure to the main component of smog (ozone) raises the risk for asthma.
-Those who grew up or live in urban areas have a higher risk of asthma.
+Exposure to the main component of smog (ozone) raises the risk of asthma.
+Individuals who grew up or live in urban areas have a higher risk of asthma.
 Certain household aerosols-containing chemicals, such as deodorants and insecticides, can contribute to the irritation of the lung.

 Cigarette smoke irritates the airways.
 Smokers have a high risk of asthma.
 Those whose mothers smoked during pregnancy or who were exposed to secondhand smoke are also more likely to have asthma.

 Having an allergic condition, such as atopic dermatitis (eczema) or allergic rhinitis (hay fever), is a risk factor for developing asthma.

 Respiratory problems during infancy and childhood can cause wheezing.
 Some children who experience viral respiratory infections go on to develop chronic asthma further into adulthood.

 If you have a parent with asthma, you are 3 to 6 times more likely to develop asthma than someone who does not have a parent with asthma.

 - Increase the intake of fruits and vegetables, which are seen to have a positive impact on asthma risk and asthma control in children and adults.